odoo/odoo/doc/setup/install.rst

              #.
 Download and install the package manager of your choice (homebrew_, macports_).
              #.
 Install non-python dependencies.

-.. warning:: Some dependencies cannot be installed through pip and require to be installed manually.
+.. warning:: `wkhtmltopdf` is not installed through **pip** and must be installed manually in
-             In particular:

-             * `wkhtmltopdf` must be installed in version `0.12.5 <the wkhtmltopdf download page_>`_ for it to support headers and footers.
+             version `0.12.5 <the wkhtmltopdf download page_>`_ for it to support headers and footers.
 See our `wiki <https://github.com/odoo/odoo/wiki/Wkhtmltopdf>`_ for more details on the various versions.

 For languages with right-to-left interface (such as Arabic or Hebrew), the package `rtlcss` is
 needed: